 How much time do you need to dedicate?

 The depends on your experience level with other technologies.
-If you are a newbie, it would take a minimum of two months to complete the training if you spend at least 2–3 hours every day.
+If you are a newbie, it will take a minimum of two months to complete the training if you spend at least 2–3 hours every day.

-Remember, how much you are learning is important rather than how many hours you spent.
+Remember, how much you are learning is essential rather than how many hours you spent.
 One suggestion is that be regular and be active on our Slack channel.
 The best way is to learn with others.
 Meet new people and ask questions.
 Keep yourself motivated.

 Many of us have had the experience of starting new things like the gym, yoga, online course with great enthusiasm, and quickly lose interest after starting it.
 In his book, Mastery: The Keys to Success and Long-Term Fulfillment, author George Leonard outlined that consistent effort is the key to mastery.
 Also, skill is not linearly proportional to the time you spend.
-There are ebbs and flows as shown in the below diagram.
+There are ebbs and flows, as shown in the below diagram.

 I hope this guide helps you in understanding what it takes to be a Dynamics 365 and Power Apps professional.